bloominstituteoftechnology/CollectionViewChallenge/free-form-questions.md

 You typically use a table view controller when having stacks of information provided in a typically linear fashion.

 A colection view controller is great for displaying things in a more refined way where the application has more control of how much content a user can see at once.

-For example, a TVC would be great for a list of hospital patients and their needs, and a CVC would be great for a photo gallery with images of varied sizes in which a user can easily scroll through and then tap on the act upon them.
+For example, a TVC would be great for a list of hospital patients and their needs, and a CVC would be great for a photo gallery with images of varied sizes in which a user can easily scroll through and then tap on the cells to act upon them.

 # What are the differences in the CVC vs TVC data source methods?